Aminul-Islam7/lenden-mfs-cse215/README.md

 |             Lenden to Bank form              |           Send Money form            |
 | :------------------------------------------: | :----------------------------------: |
 | ![lenden-to-bank](assets/lenden-to-bank.png) | ![send-money](assets/send-money.png) |

+## Conclusion

+Thank you for checking out the Lenden project!
+We appreciate your interest and welcome any feedback or contributions.
+Have a great day! :)